-Tranche 1 - has no conditions;

-Tranche 2 - amendment of the Joint Venture agreement to deal with a number of operational and governance matters.
-This condition was met on October settlement of the Tranche 3c payment occurs.
-If the condition subsequent has not been met then all remaining shares transfer to the purchaser at no additional cost:
+Tranche 1 - has no conditions; Tranche 2 - amendment of the Joint Venture agreement to deal with a number of operational and governance matters.
+This condition was met on October 30, 2010 and settlement of Tranche 2 occurred on that date; Tranche 3 - if the condition subsequent noted above has been met by March 31, 2012 settlement of the Tranche 3c payment occurs.
+If the condition subsequent has not been met then all remaining shares transfer to the purchaser at no additional cost;